Hospital Pharmacy FAQ

 - Be ready with calculator and pharmacy-related mobile applications.

 - Make an effort to get to know your team and your workplace.
+Jot down notes on specific instructions or protocols shared by the staff to ensure easy reference later.

 - It will be better if you can take own initiative to learn and help the works, instead of waiting for instructions.